Introduction

 1. Barcode

 Barcode technology is a system for representing information in a visual, machine-readable format.
-It does this by using a series of bars and spaces of varying widths that can be scanned by a barcode reader and translated into data.
+It uses bars and spaces of varying widths to encode information visually.
+A barcode reader then scans and translates this pattern into usable data.

 Here’s a closer look at how barcode technology works: